3sidedcube/example-app/README.md

 **example-app**

-An example app showcasing various features like IDP deployment.
+An example app showcasing various features like IDP deployment and GitHub Actions (GHA).